 - or schedule a private tour for yourself or your group

-We will have lunch along the way at a seafood restaurant with fresh, local catch.
-Menu options include; steamed lobster, fried lobster, lobster salad, lobster pie, lobster stew, lobster rolls, and of course other seafood and turf selections as well.
+This is an all-day excursion so plan to stop for either lunch or dinner at one of the ‘fish shacks’ (seafood restaurants at waters edge) in the region.
+Menu options include; steamed lobster, fried lobster, lobster salad, lobster pie, lobster stew, lobster rolls.
+Oh, did I mention they have lobster, and of course other seafood and turf selections as well.
 Meals are not included in the price of the tour.

 There are 8 lighthouses in Maine that still carry their original Fresnel lens and two of these are in this region; Owls Head Light, and Pemaquid Light.
 The others have all been updated with LED.